kizniche/ttgo-tbeam-ttn-tracker/README.md

 5. Edit this project file ```main/credentials.h``` to use either ```USE_ABP``` or ```USE_OTAA``` and add the Keys/EUIs for your Application's Device from The Things Network.

-6. Add the TTN Mapper integration to your Application (and optionally the Data Storage integration if you want to access the GPS location information yourself), then add the Decoder code:
+6. Add the TTN Mapper integration to your Application (and optionally the Data Storage integration if you want to access the GPS location information yourself or use [TTN Tracker](#ttn-tracker), then add the Decoder code:

 ```C
 function Decoder(bytes, port) {